 This guide is written with tech bindings in mind, but can be used for other AT or alpine bindings.
 Alpine bindings are typically easier to mount as they don’t require a heel gap and are often one piece instead of two which reduces sources of error, however some alpine bindings obscure the bolt holes which makes using the binding as the template hard – in which case finding a paper template online is advised.
 Otherwise you don’t need one.
 Any ski binding can be mounted with the general principals contained here.

 The quality of a DIY ski mount can easily match or exceed that of a shop mount.
 Shop mounts use a jig that rapidly centers the mounting template onto the ski and leaves little room for error.
 A DIY mount will never be as fast and at best will equal this precision.
+But let that not give you the impression that all things DIY turn out to be bad, for Resin Bound Patio DIY kits would prove you otherwise.
 However, where a DIY mount wins is in attention to quality which is often compromised in a high volume shop.
 I’ve seen many shop mounts where the screws were incorrectly tightened, the tops of drill holes were left mushroomed so the binding didn’t sit flush, or the holes weren’t epoxied.
 If nothing else, a DIY mount is cheaper and gives you a deeper understanding of the gear you rely on.

 This guide provides instructions on mounting with either traditional wood screws or metal inserts + machine screws.
 I prefer using inserts, as they allow for a more robust mount, a nicer aesthetic and rapid swapping of bindings between skis.
 However they do add cost and a little weight.
 Inserts and machine screws are available from Binding Freedom or Quiver Killer.
 The Quiver Killer inserts looks a little nicer, but I buy from Binding Freedom as they are removable via a flat bladed screwdriver and they’re cheaper.